 Here are our picks for the 15 best Martina McBride songs.

 15. "This One's For The Girls"

-As the mother of teenage daughters, this song probably hits close to home for McBride.
+As the mother of three daughters, this song probably hits close to home for McBride as it would for any fans out there who are also mothers or maternal figures.
 It's also one of her greatest hits.
-The songs was included on McBride's 2003 album Martina, which also included "God's Will" and "How Far."
+The song was included on McBride's 2003 album Martina, which also included "God's Will" and "How Far."

 14. "Concrete Angel"

 How far can a country star go to raise awareness of domestic violence?
 My heart breaks every time I hear this song about an abused child who goes unsaved by her peers and teachers.
 The music video is especially moving, encouraging people to say something when they see signs of abuse.
 Sometimes people just need a reminder that if you aren't the one to say something, maybe no one else will.
 It's a harsh but necessary reminder in order to help save anyone out there suffering from the horrors of domestic violence.

 Featured on her album Evolution, which included the singles "Whatever You Say," "Happy Girl," "Still Holding On," and "Valentine," "A Broken Wing" earned McBride her second No. 1 hit.
 The song follows a woman escaping from an emotionally abusive relationship.
 Apparently, the song was recorded in one day, another example of McBride's willingness to cover tough subject matter to inspire her fans and listeners.

 Another song about a woman struggling in a relationship, the powerful "Whatever You Say" was a number two hit from Evolution.
 The woman in the song is struggling for her lover to actually take anything she says seriously, trying to make up her mind on whether or not she should leave.